 Maintaining these boundaries safeguards the flock against sexual impropriety.
 As many as 40% of pastors have had a situation in which some sexual indiscretion had occurred, be it related to pornography or inappropriate advances towards another person.

-In any event, responsibility for the nature of a pastoral relationship and for maintaining appropriate boundaries rests squarely with the minister, the one who holds the balance in the power equation.
+In any event, the responsibility for the nature of a pastoral relationship and for maintaining appropriate boundaries rests squarely with the minister.
+He is the one who holds the balance in the power equation

 http://images.rca.org/docs/ministry/sexethicscode.rtf.

-Financial boundaries-- ministry should be done with integrity; the minister must not compromise ethics by tolerating or encouraging poor (if not illegal) church business financial practices.
+Financial boundaries-- ministry should be done with integrity; the minister must not compromise ethics by tolerating or encouraging poor or illegal church business financial practices.
+He should not use his position of power and influence to benefit financially at the expense of the members of the church.

 Post a Comment